jimklimov/git-scripts/README.md

 * `git-meld` -- wraps usage of a difference-viewing program such as `meld` (can be customized by setting `DIFFVIEWER` envvar in e.g. user profile) as the one-time renderer for `git diff` requests.
+May be irrelevant as there is a `git mergetool` wrapper (as I found later), but this one is still shorter ;)

 * `git-branch-alias` -- a recent addition, and not mine to start with (kudos go to Phil Sainty), this Git extension allows to reference branches by another